ElryGH/dotfiles/README.md

 - `Super + Escape`: Open the logout menu.
 - `Print Screen`: Take a screenshot of the entire screen and copy it to the clipboard.

-Make sure to have applications installed corresponding to the binds.
+Make sure to have applications installed corresponding to the binds. </br>
 Feel free to customize these keybindings to better suit your needs.
-You can customize these and add more in your Hyprland configuration file (`~/.config/hypr/hyprland.conf`).

-## Credits 🙏
+## Credits
 * [Simple Hyprland](https://github.com/gaurav210233/simple-hyprland)
 * [SDDM Chili](https://github.com/MarianArlt/sddm-chili)
 * [Arch Silence](https://github.com/fghibellini/arch-silence)